jaegertracing/documentation/README.md

 We strongly encourage you to contribute to this site!
 For more information, see the [contributing](CONTRIBUTING.md) guide.

+### Publishing new Jaeger version

+Each Jaeger version is documented in a separate directory e.g. [content/docs/1.8](./content/docs//1.8).

+When submitting changes for a new version of Jaeger, please first make a copy of the current version's documentation under the new version number and commit it.
+Then apply any relevant changes to update the documentation for the new version as a separate PR, to make it easier to review the changes.
+A possible workflow is

+1. copy files from old version to a new directory
+2. add the new version to [config.toml](./config.toml)
+3. commit the copied files
+4. make documentation changes for the new version
+5. commit the changes related to the new version
+6. submit a pull request and do not squash commits

 ## License

 [Apache 2.0 License](./LICENSE).